ashishtele/ashishtele.github.io/_posts/2022-01-08-Build_your_MLOps_open_stack.md

 When it comes to online inference, we have a bunch of tools for quick prototyping.
 [Streamlit](https://streamlit.io/) is easy to use and fast to build tool.
 We do have FastAPI, high-performance web framework as a great alternative.
 FastAPI has a couple of advantages over Flask tool.
 FastAPI is faster thanks to [ASGI](https://fastapi.tiangolo.com/benchmarks/), automatic docs, type declarations (for validation) !!
 I will keep appending the list as I come across new tools.

+Explore while working on project:
+1. requirements.in + pip-compile -> requirements.txt

 Thank you..